 "I hope that other patients and families will consider this for their children early on as a treatment option because it is something we can't ignore because it is medicine and it is truly helping so many patients."

 The recommended dosage of CBD for epilepsy and seizure disorders can vary depending on the individual’s body weight, the severity of their condition, and their individual response to CBD.
-The FDA-approved, CBD-based drug Epidiolex is typically started at a dosage of 2.5 mg/kg twice per day for the treatment of certain types of epilepsy .
-After a week, the dosage can be increased depending on the individual’s response to the medication.
-Once again, CBD should always be used under the supervision of a healthcare provider as it can interact with other medications and cause side effects.
+Although the FDA-approved, CBD-based drug Epidiolex is typically started at a dosage of 2.5 mg/kg twice per day for the treatment of certain types of epilepsy, when using a commercially available product one may begin with much less.
+It is advised to consult with your healthcare provider to understand the interactions CBD may have with the medications you are taking.
+If you are looking for free support and education when it comes to dosing guidance, or how to speak with your doctor about potential CBD use, you may also reach out to the care team at Realm of Caring Foundation.

 CBD can be administered in several ways, including oral ingestion (such as capsules, oils, and edibles), sublingual administration (where it’s placed under the tongue), topical application, and inhalation.
 The most effective method of administration for epilepsy patients is typically oral ingestion, as this allows for precise dosing and provides a longer duration of effect compared to other methods.
 For example, Epidiolex is administered orally.